Learn how to make the best smoked chicken wings with crispy skin using a Pit Boss pellet grill!

 Remember, we are bringing them all the way up to 165°F on your instant read thermometer.

-In a 275°F Pit Boss, it will take roughly 1 hour to smoke the chicken wings up close to 150°F.
+In a 220°F Pit Boss, it will take roughly 1 ½ hours to smoke the chicken wings up close to 165°F.

 This is the point at which you will want to turn the heat up to 450°F INDIRECTLY with the lid closed or switch over to the direct flame broiler option DIRECTLY with the lid open.

-Now, it will take a few minutes for the Pit Boss to rise the almost 200°F needed in temperature, so don’t start the clock immediately
+Now, it will take a few minutes for the Pit Boss to rise the almost 200°F needed in temperature, so don't start the clock immediately.
+We recommend turning the Pit Boss to "High" to get the temperature up quickly.

 You will start to hear the skin crackling as the temperature rises and the fat in the skin begins to render out.